The PNW most writers never see

 - We review quickly and publish fast when accepted

-- You set your own schedule and work at your own pace
+- Work according to your own schedule and work at your own pace

 - You use your own tools and equipment

-- No exclusivity — publish anywhere else, anytime, no approval needed
+- No exclusivity — publish anywhere else, anytime, without approval (just not the same content)

 Compensation & What You Get

-Contributors to PNW Daily are engaged as independent contractors, not employees.
-This relationship is non-exclusive: contributors may write for other publications, platforms, or clients at any time, without restriction or approval from PNW Daily.
+Contributors are engaged as independent contractors, not employees.
+This relationship is non-exclusive, which means you may write for other publications, platforms, or clients at any time without restriction or approval from PNW Daily.

 Submit or Pitch

-Send your pitch or completed story along with 2–3 clips.
-No cover letters needed — just the work and why it matters to a PNW audience.
+Send your pitch or completed story along with 2 to 3 clips.
+No cover letters needed, just the work and why it matters to a PNW audience.

-It helps to include what the story is, why it’s timely, and who the audience is — but none of that is required to start the conversation.
+It helps to include what the story is, why it is timely, and who the audience is.
+However, none of that is required to start the conversation.
 If you have something, send it.